top of page

 Today’s Cartersville Little Leaguers and their parents know about Rudy York — at least the name.

-One of the fields in the current Cartersville Little League complex is named for York and many people in this community recall when that space was used as the playing field for Cartersville High School games.
+One of the fields in the current Cartersville Little League complex is named after York, and many people in this community recall when that space was used as the playing field for Cartersville High School games.
 Even youth football games were played across the outfield grass when it was the only field in that space.

 Below is a snapshot of the Rudy York story.